devtron-labs/devtron/docs/user-guide/sdh/README.md

 ## Advantages

 Devtron's Software Distribution Hub goes beyond basic deployment by providing end-to-end release management.
 Deployments involving manual processes might be prone to human error.
-However, Software Distribution Hub automates the [rollout](#rollout) process by enforcing [requirements](#requirements) for each release, and not just for one environment but multiple tenant environments.
+However, Software Distribution Hub streamlines the [rollout](#rollout) process by enforcing [requirements](#requirements) for each release, and not just for one environment but multiple tenant environments.

 ### Normal Deployment vs SDH